YashwantSaiarjun/Machine-Learning/README.md

 # Machine-Learning
-Implemented some machine learning models using python
+Implementing and executing machine learning models using python